-Our country's piecemeal long-term care financing system is in dire straits, and this system will be under increasing strain in coming years as life-spans increase, and as the Baby Boom becomes the Senior Boom.
+Our country's piecemeal long-term care financing system is in dire straits, and this system will be under increasing strain in coming years as life-spans increase,

 And the reason this is of particular importance to women is three-fold.
 First, women outnumber men among the aging pouplation.
 Thus women suffer disproportionately from our failure to develop a coherent long-term care financing system, a problem that is exacerbated by the fact that older women are also twice as likely as men to live in a nursing home, and twice as likely to live in poverty.